MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 This article builds on the [performance recommendations for mixed reality](../advanced-concepts/understanding-performance-for-mixed-reality.md), but focuses on Unity-specific improvements.

 We recently released an application called Quality Fundamentals that covers common performance, design, and environment issues and solutions for HoloLens 2 apps.
-This app is a great visual demo for the content the follows.
+This app is a great visual demo for the content that follows.

 > [!div class="nextstepaction"]
 > [Download the Quality Fundamentals app](https://www.microsoft.com/p/quality-fundamentals/9mwz852q88fw)